MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 ### Known Limitations

 - The only supported environments for Moving Platform Mode (MPM) are large marine vessels experiencing low-dynamic motion.
 In other words, many common environments/situations are **not** yet supported due to their high frequency motion and high levels of acceleration and [jerk](https://en.wikipedia.org/wiki/Jerk_(physics)).
 For example: planes, trains, cars, bikes, buses, small boats, elevators, etc.
-- Holograms may not be as stable when MPM is enabled, especially when on choppy water.
+- Holograms may wobble slightly when MPM is enabled, especially when on choppy water.
 - Nothing prevents users from attempting to use MPM in unsupported environments, however, users may experience undesirable side-effects if the device is able to maintain tracking in the unsupported space.
 For example, with MPM, users may find it&#39;s possible to use in an elevator while changing floors, whereas that was previously impossible.
-Unfortunately, while MPM allows the device to maintain tracking, it does not handle map management.
-So users will find that changing floors in an elevator will cause the device to confuse the upper and lower floors and create a map prone to worm holing.
+Unfortunately, while MPM allows the device to maintain tracking, it does not handle map management at this time.
+So users will find that changing floors in an elevator will cause the device to confuse the upper and lower floors and negatively affect map quality.

 ## Prerequisites